 About

-Summer Camp at SAM offers weekly art camps where campers take part in drawing, painting, ceramics, mixed media, digital arts, simple textile design, printmaking, character design, storyboarding, illustration, dialogue for comics and graphic novels, sculpture, kinetic sculpture, animation, mobiles, flip books, optical illusions, collage, and more.
-Sessions include focused themes such as creating expressive characters, dynamic action scenes, captivating stories, large-scale artworks, giant collaborative murals, oversized sculptures, nature-inspired paintings, rubbings, and building a floating sculpture, as well as painting with unusual tools and making collaborative art pieces.
-Camps conclude with a chance for students to showcase their creations in SAM’s Community Gallery.
+Summer Camp at SAM offers weekly art camps where campers take part in drawing, painting, ceramics, mixed media, digital arts, simple textile design, printmaking, character design, storyboarding, illustration, dialogue for comics and graphic novels, sculpture, kinetic sculpture, animation, mobiles, flip books, optical illusions, collaborative murals, oversized sculptures, and collage.
+Each camp week concludes with an opportunity for students to showcase their creations in SAM’s Community Gallery.

 • Ages: 7–13 years old